 Assessing Capacity and Best Interest Decision Making – recorded webinar (1 hour) followed by live webinar (3.5 hours) – FREE

 Assessing someone’s mental capacity can sometimes seem a daunting task and one with potentially far reaching effects for the individuals and families we work with.
-This course aims to help you improve your skills and confidence in undertaking capacity assessments.
+This session aims to help you improve your skills and confidence in undertaking capacity assessments.
 This training is for all staff expected to Chair or participate in Best Interest meetings.
 To get the most from this training delegates must have an understanding of the Mental Capacity Act principles and attended MCA foundation training previously.
 A Best Interest meeting must be objective; it is about what is in the person’s best interest, not the best interest of the decision maker.
 The decision maker must weigh up all factors, consider advantages and disadvantages of proposals and determine the course of action that is the least restrictive for the person involved.
-The course will also explore situations where a more straightforward Best Interest Discussion might be more appropriate than a formal Best Interest meeting in less complex cases.
+The session will also explore situations where a more straightforward Best Interest Discussion might be more appropriate than a formal Best Interest meeting in less complex cases.

-This course is for all managers and senior staff involved in direct client care, who have previously attended level 1 Mental Capacity Act Basic Awareness Training.
+This session is for all managers and senior staff involved in direct client care, who have previously attended level 1 Mental Capacity Act Basic Awareness Training.
 The course is designed as a follow-on course from the Level 1 Basic Awareness and will focus on applying the 5 key principles of the MCA, the deprivation of liberty safeguards and record keeping.